Suryank7/mintlp-decentralized-amm/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary: Decentralized AMM with NFT-based LP Positions

-## ✅ Project Completion Status
+## Project Completion Status

-All requirements from the PRD have been successfully implemented as a comprehensive web application demonstration.
+All requirements from the PRD have been successfully implemented as a complete web application demonstration.

-## 🎯 Core Features Implemented
+## Core Features Implemented

 ### 1. Mathematical Correctness (25%)
 ✅ **Constant Product Formula (x * y = k)**
-- Accurate implementation in `AMMath` class
+- Correct implementation in `AMMath` class
 - Verification of K constant maintenance
 - BigInt arithmetic for precision

 ✅ **Fee Calculations**
 - Support for three fee tiers: 0.05%, 0.3%, 1%
-- Accurate fee deduction from swaps
+- Accurate fee deductions from swaps
 - Pro-rata fee distribution to LPs

 ✅ **Slippage Computations**